DanielDwyer/Marquee-React-Dwyer/README.md

 Releases are automated via semantic-release when changes land on `main`.

-- Commit messages should follow Conventional Commits (e.g., `feat:`, `fix:`) so semantic-release can determine the version bump.
+- Commit messages **must** follow [Conventional Commits](https://www.conventionalcommits.org/) (e.g., `feat:`, `fix:`) so semantic-release can determine the version bump.
 - The GitHub Actions workflow builds and publishes to npm on successful release.

-Required secret for publishing:
+- **Never manually update `package.json` version** or create Git tags - semantic-release handles this automatically.

+### Version Bump Rules

+- **PATCH** (6.0.1 → 6.0.2): `fix:` commits
+- **MINOR** (6.0.1 → 6.1.0): `feat:` commits
+- **MAJOR** (6.0.1 → 7.0.0): Commits with `BREAKING CHANGE:` footer or `feat!:`/`fix!:` types

+**Note**: Versioning starts from `6.0.1` to avoid collisions with previous `5.x.x` and `6.0.0` versions published to npm.
+Semantic-release automatically ensures the published version is never lower than versions already on npm.

+### Required Secrets

-- `NPM_TOKEN`: An npm “Automation” access token (not an “Always” or “Read-only” token).
+- `NPM_TOKEN`: An npm "Automation" access token (not an "Always" or "Read-only" token).
 Create at npmjs.com → Access Tokens → Generate → Automation, then add it to GitHub → Settings → Secrets and variables → Actions → New repository secret.

-Manually retrying a release:
+### Troubleshooting

+If you notice version mismatches between `package.json`, Git tags, and npm:
+1. Verify GitHub Actions release workflow completed successfully
+2. Ensure no manual publishes occurred
+3. Check that all commits follow Conventional Commits format
-- Re-run the failed “Release” workflow run on `main`, or push a docs-only commit with a Conventional Commit (e.g., `fix: docs`) to trigger a new patch release.
+4. Re-run the failed "Release" workflow on `main`, or push a docs-only commit (e.g., `fix: docs`) to trigger a new patch release